Manual Handling Instructor Training QQI Award 6N0233

-What is different about our course?
+"What is different about our course?

-Mary Murphy, one of the tutors, is an Alexander Technique teacher and she brings to this programme her vast knowledge on how the back works, how it can get injured , how best to prevent injury and how to promote healing.
+Mary Murphy, the tutor, is an Alexander Technique teacher and she brings to this programme her vast knowledge on how the back works, how it can get injured , how best to prevent injury and how to promote healing.
 Mary has trained hundreds of employees in Manual Handling over 20 years."

 "The aim of the OHSS Manual Handling Instructors training programme is to make you the best Manual Handling Instructor you can be!"
 Our means of assuring this is:

 - To keep class sizes restricted to eight people per programme thereby ensuring that each learner's particular needs are met with care and commitment

 - To employ tutors who are qualified to very high standards (holding BSc,M. Med Sc (Occ Health), BSc M.Ed and BSc H Dip degrees between them) to create a truly effective learning environment